quenio/ATN/Types/README.md

 String :: [Character] :: Natural -> Character
 ```

 Above, both definitions of `String` are equivalent.
+That is only true because `Character` is the enclosing type of the sequence type and also the codomain of the function type.